 Dr. Haung’s gentle touch and professional expertise come highly rated by his patients.
-Our staff always makes sure to make your comfort and ease a main priority; we want you to keep that smile healthy and sparkling without the worry of discomfort that sometimes concerns our new patients.
+Our staff always makes sure to make your comfort and ease the main priority; we want you to keep that smile healthy and sparkling without the worry of discomfort that sometimes concerns our new patients.

 Our highly precise digital x-rays are a general procedure that should be performed regularly and if we find that a filling is required, Dr. Haung performs impeccable work that lasts.
 With us, you can rest assured that your comfort comes number one alongside great healthcare!